European Traveler

 • From Paris-Gare de Lyon, take RER train D in the direction Orry la Ville to Paris-Gare du Nord.

 RER train D runs around every six minutes or so with the train ride around half an hour.
 However, allow at least an hour for the transfer, as a fair bit of walking and stairs (or elevator rides) are involved.
-Most railway reservations sites recommend 90 minutes to two hours and bear check-in times for the Eurostar in mind too if applicable.
+Most railway reservation sites recommend 90 minutes to two hours and bear check-in times for the Eurostar in mind too if applicable.

 RER lines A and B also operate on this route but require a train change at Chateles Les Halles, which is hardly worth the effort as RER D trains run direct up to ten times per hour.